helioscope/gnoot/readme.md

 # About

-Hello.

-For the github GameOff 2022 I wanted to try making a knytt homage of sorts.
-We'll see if it works out.
+For the github GameOff 2022 I tried making a knytt homage of sorts.

-It's built using Phaser 3, starting from a template repo.
+It's built using Phaser 3, with tilemap level made with Tiled.

+This is my first time using Phaser 3, so (on top of being jam-quality) the code is a definitely rough in spots.

+**Please note that no assets are currently included.** This means you will not be able to build & run this repo as-is.
+I'm working on figuring out how to provide sample assets, but this may take a little while to work out.
+As-is, the PreloaderScene will try to load a bunch of paths that won't exist and very soon something (probably audio) will not be okay with this.

 # Readme stuff from Phaser 3 + Vite.js template: